biswajit29/ArmDeployAzure/README.md

 # ArmDeployAzure
-Some playing around with Azure ARM Templates
+Some playing around with Azure ARM Templates with PS, CLI and Bash scripting